On the trail: Sanders, Buttigieg spar over money, message in New Hampshire

 Here is what is happening on the campaign trail on Sunday:

-Buttigieg said in Nashua that Democrats needs a unifying voice to take on Trump.
+Buttigieg told a crowd of 1,800 in Nashua that Democrats needs a unifying voice to take on Trump.

 Sanders, speaking in Plymouth, criticized Buttigieg for taking money from “40 billionaires.”